-All Aspects Alpine Backcountry Guides has been specializing in ski touring and splitboarding from first-time ski tourers, backcountry free-ride to advance backcountry ski/splitboard mountaineering and ‘shreducational’ adventures.
+All Aspects Alpine (AAA) Backcountry Guides has been specializing in ski touring and splitboarding for first-time ski tourers, backcountry free-ride to advance backcountry ski/splitboard mountaineering and ‘shreducational’ adventures.
 ACMG-certified ski guides explore Golden’s and Revelstoke’s side-country, the Canadian Rockies and the Rogers Pass.

-Adrenalin Descents has been leading peak-bagging trips around Golden for 17 years.
+Adrenalin Descents has been leading peak-bagging trips around Golden for 15+ years.
 Based at the intersection of the Canadian Rockies, Purcells and Selkirk Mountains, this operation benefits from three distinct snowpacks and weather zones and can reliably produce some of the most alpine-centric backcountry in the Kootenays.
-This includes the particularly exciting “slackcountry” off nearby Kicking Horse Mountain Resort.
+This includes the particularly exciting ‘slackcountry’ off nearby Kicking Horse Mountain Resort.

 Deep Lines Guiding is how you’ll get in touch with Nelson’s Josh Milligan, an ACMG-certified ski guide with 20 years of experience in the Kootenays.
-Josh can take you as far as the legendary Rogers Pass—the birthplace of North American Mountaineering—as close as the snow-plastered summits adjacent to Whitewater Ski resort, or to an exotic fly-in hut experience like Sorcerer Lodge, Sol Mountain Lodge, or the Alpine Club of Canada’s Fairy Meadow Hut.
+Josh can take you as far as the legendary Rogers Pass—the birthplace of North American Mountaineering—as close as the snow-plastered summits adjacent to Whitewater Ski Resort, or to a backcountry fly-in lodge experience like Sorcerer Lodge, Sol Mountain Lodge or the Alpine Club of Canada’s Fairy Meadow Hut.

 Summit Mountain Guides is your one-stop for everything from ice climbing to ski mountaineering – or just straight-up great skiing.
 With experience from the world’s highest places, these guides can take you on a glacial traverse across the surreal Wapta Icefield, or any of the region’s loftiest zones.
 They specialize in expertise for multi-faceted trips that bring together technical mountain skillsets, and deeper adventure.